jamessealesmith/website/content/project/antenna.md

 <img src="/img/antenna/1_branched_sample.png" width="1000" height="1000">

 This project has been in place since I was an undergraduate.
-After many failed attempts, we are currently wrapping up and preparing to publish!
+After many failed attempts, we finally wrapped up in February 2018 and submitted to IEEE Transactions on Antennas and Propagation!